June 7, 2026 · 12 min read

 By stripping out interest, taxes, depreciation, and amortization, EBITDA tries to approximate the operating cash earnings a business generates before accounting and financing decisions distort the picture.

 The P/E ratio compares stock price (equity value) to net income (after interest, taxes, and other charges).
 This creates problems when comparing companies with different levels of debt or tax structures.
+EV/EBITDA solves this by comparing the full enterprise value to pre-financing, pre-tax operating earnings.

 | P/E | EV/EBITDA | |